CHRISSY-FRANKY/QUIZLET-2-ANKI/README.md

 - create basic static website the will be served
 - create basic server that will serve the user
 - create basic website scraper provided a link
+- create basic program to format the formatted contents into an anki deck file